There are numerous Italian dialects spoken throughout Italy. Below, Italian teacher Liz T. shares the six most popular

 Spoken in Venice and the surrounding areas by over two million people, Venetian derives from Latin and Greek.

 The Italian dialect is used mostly in informal contexts.
 One example of how it differs from standard Italian, is that in Venetian the word “Farmacia” (pharmacy) is replaced with “Apoteca.”

 Florentine is the most standard Italian dialect, commonly used by people under the age of 35.
 The dialect uses nicknames of words.
-For example, the standard Italian word, “Formaggio” (cheese) is pronounced “Cacio” in Florentine.
+For example, the standard Italian word, “Formaggio” (cheese) is replaced with “Cacio” in Florentine.

 The further south you travel, the more heavy and harsh the Italian dialect becomes.
 Also, because there are many immigrants that settle in Florence, there are several different sounds that influence the accent.